fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

   - **todo** : issue not started yet (but intention to start soon)
   - **doing** : issue implementation in progress
-  - **in review** : issue implementation is finished, a merge request open and is ready for review (or under review)
+  - **in review** : issue implementation is finished, a pull request open and is ready for review (or under review)
   - **done** : issue is completed, it meets the DoD and **was merged to the next release integration branch**, but it still belongs to the *sprint backlog*